Mihaiii/backtrack_sampler/README.md

 ## The code is short, simple and easy to understand

-If you want to implement your own sampling algorithm, create a new file in the `/strategy` directory.
+If you want to make your own sampling algorithm, create a new file in the `/strategy` directory that implements the [abstract base class](https://github.com/Mihaiii/backtrack_sampler/blob/main/strategy/base_strategy.py).
 Remember to submit a PR with it!
 The more strategies we have to experiment with, the better.

 ## Demo
 https://huggingface.co/spaces/Mihaiii/backtrack_sampler_demo